Subaru World Rally Team: 2008

 Petter Solberg and Chris Atkinson continued with the team through the 2008 season.
 Xavier Pons left the team.
 With the FIA mandated switch to Pirelli tires, tyre mousse had been banned, and fewer compounds were available.

 At the first rally of the season, the 2008 Monte Carlo Rally, Atkinson scored his first podium finish on tarmac, after a close battle with François Duval while Solberg finished in fifth.
 In the 2008 Swedish Rally, Solberg finished in fourth place while Atkinson finished in 21st position following a spin on Special Stage 3, which cost him over 15 minutes.
 Immediately after the Swedish Rally, the team completed a gravel test in Spain, in preparation for Rally Mexico, the last test using the WRC2007 car.
 At the 2008 Rally Mexico, Atkinson placed second, his best ever result.
 Solberg was forced to retire on the second day after a driveshaft failure to his front left wheel.
 He continued under SupeRally rules on Sunday, finishing 12th.
 Going into the final day of the 2008 Rally Argentina, Solberg and Atkinson were comfortably in second and third position, poised to put two cars on the podium, a feat Subaru has not accomplished in several years.
 However, on Special Stage 19, Petter's car suffered an electrical failure, forcing him to retire.
 Atkinson inherited Solberg's position, and achieved a second-place finish for the second consecutive time.
 At the 2008 Jordan Rally, on SS6, Solberg's retired after his Impreza suffered from a damper failure, which then spilled oil, lighting a fire under the hood of the car.
 Solberg restarted under SupeRally rules on Saturday, but crashed on the day's final stage after brake problems.
 Atkinson managed to secure a third podium in a row, following the suspension failure of Latvala, and the retirements of Solberg and Loeb.

 Withdrawal from WRC

 On 16 December 2008, it was announced that Subaru would no longer be competing in the World Rally Championships.
 The decision was taken by Subaru's parent company, Fuji Heavy Industries (FHI), partly as a result of the economic downturn but also because it was felt Subaru had achieved its sporting and marketing objectives.
 Ikuo Mori denied that alterations to the WRC technical regulations in 2010 or a rumoured deterioration in the working relationship with Prodrive had any impact on the decision.
-He also said that the possibility of a Subaru car back in the top category of WRC in the future is not zero, but recent events have cited that Subaru will be making a return to WRC.
+He also said that the possibility of a Subaru car back in the top category of the WRC is not zero, but it remains unlikely for the foreseeable future.